SciCatProject/scicatlive/nobugs_workshop/track2.md

 4. **Regenerate the SDK.** If the frontend dev server is running, stop it first (`generate_sdk` reinstalls its SDK dependency, which a live dev server can't pick up mid-run).
-Make sure the backend is running, then run `generate_sdk` from the frontend container.
+Make sure the backend is running, then run `generate_sdk` from the frontend container and then run `rm -rf .angular/cache`.
 Diff the generated client:
    `runtimeConfigControllerPatchConfigV3()` is a method that didn't exist a moment ago.
 Start the frontend dev server back up.